Home

 Should I claim adultery as grounds for divorce?

 Brette's Answer: Adultery is grounds for divorce, however to prove it, you generally need evidence or testimony that does not come from one of the spouses - so you need a PI or another witness.
 Most couples avoid using this as grounds for divorce when possible.
 It sounds like you and your husband may be in agreement about getting a divorce, so I would recommend you see a mediator and try to come to a resolution on your own.
 Most states have an option in which you agree the marriage is over or at least that you say you have differences that cannot be resolved.
 In some states it does matter who leaves the home, in terms of custody, possession of the home and possibly grounds for desertion.
-Before you do anything, you should talk to an attorney. » Return to top
+You should discuss this with an attorney before you do anything.

 Is getting an STD after marriage proof of adultery?